Don't assume you know what they need and how your product or service fits without doing research Presumably, you have already done research when

 Anything from LinkedIn courses to online events to a phone call can work.
 Simply keep trying new things that make sense based on your understanding of the ICP and the folks within it.

-Don't go right into a pitch without considering their time and situation Decision Maker's have a lot of responsibilities and tasks to complete.
+Decision Makers have a lot of responsibilities and tasks to complete.

 You disrupt the flow of their day, no matter the approach you take.
 It is part of outreach through sales.